aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - How to maintain network name after taking average of networks
 - Q_grads_tf and pi_grads_tf network names in ddpg_multi_actor_critic.py?

-## How to compare DDPG+HER with Multi Actor/Critic with HER
+## How to compare DDPG+HER with Multi Actor/Critic with HER (called AACHER algorithm)
 - Run 20 times, and take average (20 independent trails)
 - Average Q values over epochs
   - also show scatter of values as background shadow